Relaxing Mineral Bath Soak Recipes with Essential Oils for Sore Muscles

 If you like my mineral bath soak recipes, you may also enjoy my DIY herbal facial steam.
 My DIY herbal facial steam is not only easy to make, it’s also a great way to naturally reduce acne breakouts, boost circulation and remove toxins.
 You can learn how to make your own DIY facial steam here.

 Or try my easy argan and rosemary facial cleansing oil recipe.
 This simple facial care recipe requires just two ingredients but delivers incredible results!
-This all natural facial cleansing oil recipe combines argan oil and rosemary essential oil for a simple yet effective cleansing oil suitable for all skin types.
+An all natural facial cleansing oil recipe, this natural facial cleanser combines argan oil and rosemary essential oil for a simple yet effective cleansing oil suitable for all skin types.
 It easily removes makeup, dirt and oil and helps to prevent delicate facial skin from drying out due to the overuse of soap and water.
 You can find my argan and rosemary facial cleansing oil recipe here.